 As blissful as having a few weeks away from your studies might sound, when the summer break arrives being inactive can get boring extremely fast – plus it’s a real waste of valuable personal development time.

 That doesn’t mean you’re not allowed some relaxation!
-But making plans to learn news skills, grow as an individual, and experience new things will make this a time that boosts your future academic, career, and life success.
+But making plans to learn new skills, grow as an individual, and experience new things will make this a time that boosts your future academic, career and life success.

 So, instead of bingeing on Netflix shows or idling your days away in the shopping mall, here are five brilliant ideas for having a productive and hugely enjoyable summer recess.